dchandana/AssurityConsultingTechnicalAssignment/README.md

 # Assurity Consulting Technical Assignment
-This Maven project is created for Assurity Consulting as a technical assignment to test following API.
+This is a BDD API testing framework created for Assurity Consulting as a technical assignment to test following API.

 	* API = https://api.tmsandbox.co.nz/v1/Categories/6327/Details.json?catalogue=false